- Release tax-free money from your home with Age Partnership Equity Release

 - L&G Legal & General Flexible Max Plus

-- Pure Retirement Equity Release Plans
+- Pure Retirement draw down Equity Release Plans

 - Lloyds Bank Lifetime Mortgage